 The relationship between an Item instance and a Link can be described by two time windows.
 The first is the time period during which the Item instance is being transmitted on one end of the Link.
 The second is the time period during which the Item instance is being received on the other end of the Link.
-These time windows may be coincident, overlapping, adjacent, or non-intersecting.
+These time windows may coincide, overlap, be adjacent, or not intersect.